-Since the first case of COVID-19 was identified in central China in December, the illness has spread across the world, leading to an outbreak that the World Health Organization has called a pandemic.
-The maps and charts below show the extent of the spread, and will be updated daily with data gathered from over a dozen sources by the Johns Hopkins University Center for Systems Science and Engineering.
+Since the first case of COVID-19 was identified in December 2019, the illness has become a pandemic, touching every corner of the planet.
+The maps and charts below show the extent of the spread, and will be updated daily with data gathered from dozens of sources by the Johns Hopkins University Center for Systems Science and Engineering.

 Since March, the U.S. has had more confirmed cases of COVID-19 than any other country, and the numbers continue to grow at a rapid rate.
 As of September 22, the U.S. had surpassed 6.8 million total reported cases and had reported over 199,800 COVID-19-related deaths, almost certainly just a day away from passing the 200,000 mark.

 The states currently facing the worst COVID-19 outbreaks